Three-phase electric power: Delta

 Inspection of a phasor diagram, or conversion from phasor notation to complex notation, illuminates how the difference between two line-to-neutral voltages yields a line-to-line voltage that is greater by a factor of √3.
-As a delta configuration connects a load across phases of a transformer, it delivers the line-to-line voltage difference, which is √3 times greater than the line-to-neutral voltage delivered to a load in the wye configuration.
-As the power transferred is V^{2}/Z, the impedance in the delta configuration must be 3 times what it would be in a wye configuration for the same power to be transferred.
+As a delta configuration connects a load across phases of a transformer, it delivers the line-to-line voltage difference, which is √3 times greater than the line-to-neutral voltage delivered to a load in the star configuration.
+As the power transferred is V^{2}/Z, the impedance in the delta configuration must be 3 times what it would be in a star configuration for the same power to be transferred.

 Single-phase loads

 Except in a high-leg delta system and a corner-grounded delta system, single-phase loads may be connected across any two phases, or a load can be connected from phase to neutral.
 Distributing single-phase loads among the phases of a three-phase system balances the load and makes most economical use of conductors and transformers.

-In a symmetrical three-phase four-wire wye system, the three phase conductors have the same voltage to the system neutral.
-The voltage between line conductors is √3 times the phase conductor to neutral voltage:
+In a symmetrical three-phase four-wire star system, the three phase conductors have the same voltage to the system neutral.
+The line-to-line voltage is √3 times the line-to-neutral voltage: